nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 ## Promises

-Before diving into the complexity of generators, we're going to quickly kick off with a little introduction to `Promises` and how they relate to `async/await` and callback code
+Before diving into the complexity of generators, we're going to quickly kick off with a little introduction to `Promises` and how they relate to `async/await` and callback-based code

 Promises are used to make async code easier to work with and JavaScript has some nice syntax - like `async/await` that makes code using promises easier follow and understand.
 They're also the common way to represent async operations which is exactly what we're going to use them for